cancermodels-org/GrowthCurveME/README.md

 <img src="man/figures/README-example-data-1.png" width="90%" />

-GrowthCurveME allows one to account for the well-to-well variation by fitting a mixed-effects model with the growth_curve_model_fit() function.
+GrowthCurveME allows users to account for the well-to-well variation by fitting a mixed-effects model with the growth_curve_model_fit() function.
 In this case, the data appears to follow an exponential curve, so one can set the function_type to “exponential”.
 GrowthCurveME is also able to fit “linear”, “logistic”, and “gompertz” shaped functions to data.
-By default, the growth_curve_model_fit() function will return a list object that can be used with other function in the GrowthCurveME package.
-We can also fit a least-squares model for comparison, which will NOT account for clustering.
+By default, the growth_curve_model_fit() function will return a list object that can be used with other functions in the GrowthCurveME package.
+We can also fit a least-squares model for comparison, which does not account for clustering.

 ``` r
 # Fit an mixed-effect model and return a summary list output